isomerpages/mci-scai/_organiser-profiles/Sng Ren Yeong.md

 ---

-Sng Ren Yeong is Managing Director at Temasek and is responsible for the investment company’s AI venture building efforts and investments, with a focus on accelerating the deployment of AI technologies to create scalable AI products and solutions, as well as new AI-focused revenue opportunities.He is also a Board Director at minden.ai, a Temasek-founded technology venture seeking to redefine the engagement between brands and consumers in Southeast Asia.
+Sng Ren Yeong is responsible for the investment company’s AI venture building efforts and investments, with a focus on accelerating the deployment of AI technologies to create scalable AI products and solutions, as well as new AI-focused revenue opportunities.
+He is also a Board Director at minden.ai, a Temasek-founded technology venture seeking to redefine the engagement between brands and consumers in Southeast Asia.

 [Return to list of facilitators and sherpas](/facilitators-sherpas)